flenniken/statictea/docs/cmdline.md

 CmlArgs holds the parsed command line arguments in an ordered dictionary.
 The keys are the supported options found on the command line and each value is a list of associated arguments.
-An option without parameters will have an empty list.
+An option without arguments will have an empty list.

 ```nim
 CmlArgs = OrderedTable[string, seq[string]]